tdg5/stats-learning-notes/chapter-08-tree-based-methods.md

 The Gini index can be viewed as a measure of region purity as a small value indicates the region contains mostly observations from a single class.

-An alternative to the Gini index is cross-entropy, defined as
+An alternative to the Gini index is [cross-entropy][glossary-cross-entropy], defined as

 $$ D = \sum_{k=1}^{K}\hat{p}_{mk} \mathrm{log}\ \hat{p}_{mk} $$